Mycredible/Mycredible/README.md

 - 👯 I’m looking to collaborate with great mind on this projects.
 So if you are one
 - Hop on my page and follow me let's get started.
 - 💬 Ask me about my Website?
 Just click [Here](https://newtrackmathematics.com.ng/)
-- 📫 How to reach me: :relaxed: and hit the subscribe button on my YouTube Channel [New Track mathematics Videos](https://studio.youtube.com/channel/UCKo9qYvg8ELZOXzXEG6Ft6A/)
+- 📫 How to reach me: Just follw me
 - 😄 Are you a Jolly good fellow?
 Follow me, let's collaborate!
 - ⚡ Cheers
 -->